cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 Notice that we can also see that the caller (source application) was Safari if we look in the upper-left corner of the screenshot.

-###### Dynamically Opening the Link from the App Itself (Frida REPL)
+###### Dynamically Opening the Link from the App Itself

 It is also interesting to see which other methods get called on the way.
-To change the result a little bit we will call the same URL Scheme from the iGoat app itself:
+To change the result a little bit we will call the same URL scheme from the iGoat app itself.
+We will use again ObjC method observer and the Frida REPL:

 ```javascript
 $ frida -U iGoat-Swift --codeshare mrmacete/objc-method-observer